Drought Level of Doom

 - Some levels of Halo: Reach follow this trope, especially on Legendary difficulty,.
 For example, in Exodus, you start out with only a pistol against Suicide Grunts, Skirmishers and Brutes, and ammo for it and the DMR is extremely sparse.
 Then the game starts throwing armored Brute Chieftains into the squads, coupled with Hold the Line sequences.
 Suitable Covenant weapons such as the Needle Rifle are also lacking.
-The worst is probably the part of the Pillar of Autumn where you have to Hold the Line for about 15 minutes against multiple waves of Brute Captains and Chieftains, with almost no ammunition for your good weapons.
-Luckily, Halo has a long and proud tradition of players taking taking weapons from their slain enemies.
+The worst is probably the part of The Pillar of Autumn where you have to Hold the Line for about 15 minutes against multiple waves of Brute Captains and Chieftains, with almost no ammunition for your good weapons (unless you trigger an Easter Egg or bring better weapons from earlier parts of the level).
+Luckily, Halo has a long and proud tradition of players taking weapons from their slain enemies.

 - The Body of the Many in System Shock 2 may not actually be this to a well-prepared player, but it sure believes that it is, as at one point it taunts you about your dwindling resources.